 Improved Productivity and Efficiency

-GPS tracking can allow you to automate certain processes or monitor the whereabouts of your staff in real-time.
+GPS tracking can allow you to streamline certain processes or monitor the whereabouts of your staff in real-time.
 Such functionalities allow you to assign tasks or jobs based on the location of your employees, make data-driven decisions, and ensure fair overtime or mileage reimbursement.

 Not only does GPS tracking in this way help employers cut down on costs and increase their efficiency overall, but it also contributes to the productivity of employees.

-Automated Time-Tracking and Mileage Tracking
+Accurate Time-Tracking and Mileage Tracking

 Having all the information submitted automatically to a single database gives you a clear overview of the working hours and distance traveled for each staff member.